 The XXV Pellet Stove is capable of manual operation.
-This also allows the operator to manually control operation during an emergency (i.e. igniter failure, when using a 502H battery backup, or when using certain generators.)
+This also allows the operator to manually control operation during an emergency (i.e. igniter failure, when using a 502H battery backup instead of the 512H, or when using certain generators.)